-After the demise of the Board of Ordnance in 1855 the Armouries passed to the War Office, and Ordnance buildings were pulled down as the Tower was restored to a ‘medieval’ appearance.
-In 1904 the Armouries was transferred to the care of the Office of Works.
+After the demise of the Board of Ordnance in 1855 the Armouries passed to the War Office, and Ordnance buildings were pulled down as the Tower was restored to its ‘medieval’ appearance.
+In 1904, the Armouries was transferred to the care of the Office of Works.
 Between the world wars it became a national museum, and in 1985 Her Majesty consented that it should be named the Royal Armouries.

-In 1996 a large part of the collection transferred to a new museum site in Leeds, Yorkshire, the galleries within the Tower being redesigned to tell the story of the Armouries in the Tower, the oldest museum in England.
+In 1996 a large part of the collection transferred to a new museum site in Leeds, Yorkshire; the galleries within the Tower being redesigned to tell the story of the Armouries in the Tower, the oldest museum in England.

 During the siege of Sebastopol the British and French armies fired 10,000 tonnes of iron shot, 510,000 round shot, 236,000 howitzer shells and 350,000 mortar shells.
 That’s a total of about 43,000 tonnes of iron: the equivalent of six Eiffel Towers!